datajerk/ctf-write-ups/redpwnctf2021/getsome_beginner-generic-pwn-number-0_ret2generic-flag-reader_ret2the-unknown/README.md

     PIE:      No PIE (0x400000)
 ```

 All three had at least the above--all that is needed for easy ret2dlresolve with `gets`.
-That and dynamically linked.
+That, and dynamically linked.

 > Perhaps it's time to retire `gets`.